jakehamilton/pixelation/packages/scene/README.md

 # @pixelation/scene

-> Focus management for the Pixelation Engine.
+> Scene management for the Pixelation Engine.

 ## Installation